Elijah Cooks: Nevada

 Cooks committed to play football for the University of Nevada at Reno on February 1, 2017.
 He chose Nevada over Hawaii, Wyoming, Fresno State, and San Jose State, the team he later played for.

 In five seasons at Nevada from 2017 to 2021, Cooks had 115 receptions for 1,478 yards and 18 touchdowns.
 Having played 35 games from 2017 to 2019, Cooks sat out all of 2020 due to a shoulder injury.
 In 2021, Cooks played in three games before a season-ending injury.

 Cooks also briefly joined the Nevada Wolf Pack men's basketball team in the 2017–18 season as a temporary replacement for an injured player.
 Cooks played four games, averaging one minute per game.

 San Jose State

-After five years with Nevada, Cooks moved on to San Jose State University as a graduate transfer.
-It's at San Jose State where he had his most productive year, garnering selection to the first-team All-MW.
+After five years at Nevada, Cooks transferred to San Jose State University as a graduate student.[1]
+During his time at San Jose State, he recorded his most statistically productive season and was named to the All–Mountain West first team.